ejohane/scribe/architecture/decision_3_internal_architecture.md

 ## 3.1 `engine-core`

-The `engine-core` module owns the fundamental operations over notes.
+The `engine-core` module owns the fundamental operations over notes and tasks.

 ### Responsibilities: